 - Mustard greens are the foundation of the recipe.
 They give the pesto a verdant color, and their flavor brings notes of fresh greens, hot mustard, and horseradish.

 - Parsley tones down the natural bitterness of mustard greens and can also give the pesto a vibrant green color.
-Basil also works in place of parsley.
+Basil can also be substituted for parsley.

 - Pecans and pumpkin seeds lend a creamy, buttery quality to mustard green pesto.
 They work in concert with olive oil to give the pesto a little staying power and a beautiful, creamy texture.